-I am Maya, mom to Loden (7) and Ellery (3) and wife to Bo.
-We lived in St. Louis Missouri for 6 years and have recently moved back to the East – The Connecticut Shoreline to be precise!
+I am Maya, mom to Loden and Ellery, and wife to Bo.
+We lived in St. Louis Missouri for 6 years and then moved back to the East – The Connecticut Shoreline to be precise!
 I am addicted (yes, addicted) to nutritious, wholesome, sustainable cuisine, and want to share my passion for food and wellness with you and the rest of the world!

-A graduate of Brown University, I received my food and nutrition training at the Institute for Integrative Nutrition in New York City.
-Affiliated with Columbia University, IIN educates its students in myriad of dietary theories: from Macrobiotics & Ayurvedic Principles to today’s trends of raw foods & low-carb diets.
-I also have a Masters degree in Health Promotion from Indiana University, where I researched Community Supported Agriculture, Farm-to-School Programs, and other sustainable food systems, specifically how bringing fresh, local produce can impact and improve community health.
+A graduate of Brown University, I received my food and nutrition training at the Institute for Integrative Nutrition (IIN) in New York City.
+Affiliated with Columbia University, IIN educates its students in myriad of dietary theories: from Macrobiotics & Ayurvedic Principles to today’s trends of raw foods and low-carb diets.
+I also have a Masters degree in Health Promotion from Indiana University, where I researched community supported agriculture, farm-to-school programs, and other sustainable food systems; specifically how eating fresh, local produce can impact and improve community health.

-As a Holistic Health Coach, certified by the American Association of Drugless Practitioners, I feel blessed to be able to support, educate and empower my clients to lead healthy, happy & balanced lives.
+As a Holistic Health Coach, certified by the American Association of Drugless Practitioners, I feel blessed to be able to support, educate and empower my clients to lead healthy, happy and balanced lives.